FAMILY TREE RESEARCH SERVICES

 For those with English/Welsh origins we are able to offer a service since the resumption of document orders in government departments.
 However, due to new shop orders for research, you will find some items ‘out of stock’ and they will remain so until we have cleared those projects.
 We still expect to encounter delays for other document delivery services so there may still be DELAYS to our delivery to you.
 We strongly advise against ordering a research package for a specific birthday etc.

 For those who wish for us to trace their Scottish family trees, the news is not so good.
 Record offices and archives remain closed.
-This affects us during the initial stages of any research because we cannot access the necessary documents for the period 1920 – present.
-So for the time being we cannot offer Scottish research.
+This affects us during the initial stages of any research because we cannot access the necessary documents for the period 1920 – present without major delays.

 From the outset we have been flexible with regards to expiry dates on our genealogy gift experience vouchers.